wgzeyu/HubStatistics/README.md

 # HubStatistics
 Multiplayer Hub Landing Page

+# Updates
+6/4/2020 (April 6, 2020): Updated hubstats.js to fix a couple of errors, and color names.
+Errors Fixed:
++ forEach is not a function
++ passwordState is undefined
++ roomState is undefined
++ Score, Combo, and Energy no longer are undefined

+Added Features:
++ Names are now colored based on what it is in the room.

 # Usage
 Just host with a webserver, preferably on the same URL that your hub is running on.